Table of Content:

 d1/a.go d2/b.go d3/d4/c.go lorem.go

-Character classes are a bit more verbose in Elvish.
-First, a character set is written like [set:ch]
+Character classes are a bit more verbose in Elvish:

-.
-Second, they don’t appear on their own, but as a suffix to ?
+They don’t appear on their own, but as a suffix to

 or .h